 Philosophical studies focus on intellectual skills such as analysis, reasoning and logical thinking, and applying such skills in the investigation of reality.
 Philosophy seeks to understand, and particularly to question, ideas concerning the nature of reality, value and experience that play a pervasive role in understanding the world and ourselves.
 The philosophy discipline focuses on problematic concepts, such as existence, reason and truth, which occur in every sphere of human enquiry, but more specifically on problematic concepts that belong to particular areas of thought and practice, such as politics, economics, religion, science and ethics.

-For some modules: you would require a satisfactory PVG (Protecting Vulnerable Groups) check to show you are suitable for this type of course.
-Contact Disclosure Scotland for details.
+For some optional modules you will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of course.
+Contact Disclosure Scotland for details on the type you would need.

 Distance and Flexible learning